The Diet Chef

 How To Store These Flourless Keto Tortillas

 These flourless low carb keto tortillas store incredibly well.
-And they're delicious leftover, so you can use them for dinner the next day.
+And they're delicious leftovers, so you can use them for dinner the next day.
 Or even breakfast to make one of these keto breakfast burritos!

 If you store them in the fridge, I recommend keeping them in an airtight container or wrapping them in plastic wrap.
-Stored this way they will stay fresh and pliable for more than 1 week - I've even gotten 2 weeks out of these low carb tortillas stored like this.
+Stored this way, they will stay fresh and pliable for more than 1 week - I've even gotten 2 weeks out of these low carb tortillas stored like this.

 What kind of tortillas are keto friendly?